 Why you need a VPN with the NVIDIA Shield

 What makes viewing content in this streaming device more fruitful is the use of VPNs.
 What is a VPN you may ask?
 VPN is short for ‘virtual private network’.
-VPNs like IPVanish serve several different functions when it comes to streaming devices.
+VPNs like Surfshark serve several different functions when it comes to streaming devices.

 Privacy & Georestrictions